Direct links

-Automated manufacturing of functionally graded concrete components
+Cyber-physical fabrication of functionally graded concrete (FGC) components for multi-storey buildings - IWB

-Project partners: Institute of Construction Materials, Institute for Lightweight Structures and Conceptual Design
+Institute for Lightweight Structures and Conceptual Design

 The gradation of concrete elements allows for an functional adaption of the inner structure and thereby, also of the elements properties regarding the static and structural-physical requirements.
 An automated way of construction is a key feature to enable reproducability for graded concrete elements.
 The entire process, starting from an optimization based element design, the subsequent mixture selection, dosage and conveyance, and finally the material application with or without formwork, needs to be covered by and integrated into a process control concept.
 This conceptual design and the implementation of an automated process chain in from of a prototypical test rig as well as the development of a suitable control concept are the key research features for the ISYS in this interdisciplinary research, which is pursued in collaboration with the Institute of Construction Materials (IWB) and the Institute for Lightweight Structures and Conceptual Design (ILEK).